+Formerly BHS 427.
 In this course, students explore concepts of health care supply and demand, accounting, and resource allocation in view of political constraints and various markets.
 Health service pricing, policy, quality, and cost reimbursement of health care will be discussed.
-Prerequisites: 200- and 300-level program core courses administration issue and will develop a comprehensive, scholarly project.
-Prerequisites: all program courses
+Prerequisites: 200- and 300-level program core courses